Timucua: Language

 The Timucua groups, never unified culturally or politically, are defined by their shared use of the Timucua language.
 The language is relatively well attested compared to other Native American languages of the period.
 This is largely due to the work of Francisco Pareja, a Franciscan missionary at San Juan del Puerto, who in the 17th century produced a grammar of the language, a confessional, three catechisms in parallel Timucua and Spanish, as well as a newly-discovered Doctrina.
 The Doctrina, a guide for Catholics attending Mass, written in Latin with Spanish and Timucua commentary, was discovered at All Souls College Library in Oxford in 2019 by Dr. Timothy Johnson of Flagler College in St. Augustine, Florida.
 The last previous discovery of a lost text by Friar Pareja was in 1886.
 The other sources for the language are two catechisms by another Franciscan, Gregorio de Movilla, two letters from Timucua chiefs, and scattered references in other European sources.

 Pareja noted that there were ten dialects of Timucua, which were usually divided along tribal lines.
 These were Timucua proper, Potano, Itafi, Yufera, Mocama, Agua Salada, Tucururu, Agua Fresca, Acuera, and Oconi.

-Recovering the Timucua Lexicon

-An ongoing project to document and recover the lexicon of Timucua is being led by George Aaron Broadwell, Elling Eide Professor of Anthropology at the University of Florida.
-There are currently about 138,000 searchable Timucua definitions listed on an online dictionary created through the University of Florida project, based almost entirely on primary source colonial documents from the seventeenth century.

-In an interview with the St. Johns County Public Library System, Dr. Johnson described the process of how beginning in the late sixteenth century, the Spanish and Timucua worked together to create a written version of the Timucua language, and how Friar Pareja and other Spanish priests co-wrote this particular book with a group of unnamed Timucua editors.
-The Spanish priests would give the Timucua pages of Spanish text and then the Timucua would put that text into their own language, sometimes expanding on the ideas or changing the ideas to fit within their own established belief systems.
-For example, the Spanish repeatedly introduce the Spanish word for serpent (serpiente), meaning snake, to describe the Devil, but the Timucua never use their word for snake (elatubasa), as the Timucua clearly did not associate snakes with evil.
+In December 2024, linguistic anthropologist George Aaron Broadwell published a comprehensive reference grammar for the Timucua language, "Timucua: A Text-Based Reference Grammar."